-The Public Schools Branch is governed by a three-person board of directors, appointed by the Minister of Education, Early Learning, and Culture.
+The PSB is governed by a board of Directors, appointed by the Minister of Education and Lifelong Learning.

 Contact Information — By phone: 902-368-6850 (Sheri Gauthier) or